WATCH PRESENTATION

 In-Process Monitoring

-• Accellix enables rapid characterized leukopak inputs and mid-run purity checks during autologous CAR-T manufacturing that can feed directly into systems like the CliniMACS Prodigy, eliminating the 3-hour traditional flow cytometry hold.
+• Accellix enables rapid characterized leukopak inputs during autologous CAR-T manufacturing that can feed directly into systems like the CliniMACS Prodigy, eliminating the 3-hour traditional flow cytometry hold.

 • Providing these in-process parameters earlier, ideally at the point of collection on a certificate of analysis, can remove hold times entirely, prevent idle clean-room operators, reduce QC-related errors or delays, and lower overall risk of manufacturing failure.